Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_adc.md

 * void **inject (uint8_t cha1, uint8_t cha2, uint8_t cha3)**
 * void **inject (uint8_t cha1, uint8_t cha2, uint8_t cha3, uint8_t cha4)**

 Setup injection of 1, 2, 3 or 4 channels `chaX`.
-The conversion results will end up in 1st, 2nd, 3rd and 4th injected data registers to be read by `injectRead()`.
+The conversion results will end up in 1st, 2nd, 3rd, and 4th injected data registers to be read by `injectRead()`.

 * void **injectStart (uint_fast8_t dowait = 1)**

 Start manual injection in software (JSWSTART, `jtrigger == 7`) mode.
-The `dowait` argument tells the function to wait for the end of conversion and is `1` by default.
-A `0` here will return back to the main program right after setting the JSWSTART bit, but the convertion results won't be available immediately.
+The `dowait` argument tells the function to wait for the end of a conversion and is `1` by default.
+A `0` here will return to the main program right after setting the JSWSTART bit, but the conversion results won't be available immediately.

 * void **injectClear ()**